 SSS runs an analysis based on the financial data you submitted.
 This analysis considers your income, investments, debt, and reasonable cost of living expenses for your family.
 It also factors in any unusual circumstances.
 SSS gives the school a summary report based on this analysis.
 A confidential Tuition Assistance Committee at SWS determines the award offer based on the SSS analysis and several additional factors.

 - Demonstrated need (your income, debts, and reasonable expenses)

 - Your child’s grade level (we generally offer the lowest awards in the Kindergarten and the highest awards in the high school, based on tuition levels)

 - Exceptional circumstances (for instance, unusual medical expenses)

-- Yes, however, Tuition Assistance is available on a very limited basis once the deadline has passed.
-Because we offer as much tuition assistance as possible with the funds available each budget year, after the deadline the resources are very limited.
+Yes, however, Tuition Assistance is available on a very limited basis once the deadline has passed.